-Masters and Slaves - A TA78 master tape subsystem contains one TS78 formatter and one TU78 tape transport, packaged in a single cabinet.
-A maximum of three additional TU78 slave transports can be attached to each TA78 master, connecting to the formatter in a radial fashion.
-In contrast, TA81 subsystems each contain a formatter, and no slave transports are available.
+Masters and Slaves - A TA79 master tape subsystem contains one TS79 tape formatter and one TU79 tape transport, packaged in a single cabinet.
+A maximum of three additional TU79 slave transports can be attached to each TA79 master, connecting to the formatter in a radial fashion.
+In contrast, TA81 subsystems each contain a tape formatter and do not support the connection of slave transports.